jialuechen/statsmaker/README.md

 ## License

-statsmaker is licensed under the Apache License 2.0.
+StatsMaker is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Citation